 The EPRS was established on 1 November 2013, bringing together several analytical and support services for Members of the European Parliament and/or parliamentary committees.
 Today, the EPRS is organised in three Directorates:

 The central task of the Members’ Research Service is to ensure that all Members of the European Parliament are provided with analysis of, and research on, policy issues relating to the European Union, in order to assist them in their parliamentary work.

 The Library provides on-site and online services, access to internal and external publications on European and national issues, and online access to news and information services.
-It also offers certain public services, in the form of the Historical Archives of the European Parliament, the ‘Ask EP’ Service, and access to documents and the Transparency Register.
+It also offers certain public services, in the form of the Historical Archives of the European Parliament and the ‘Ask EP’ Service.

 Impact Assessment and European Added Value